Marina Squerciati

-Marina Teresa Squerciati is an American actress.
-She currently appears as a regular in Chicago P.D. as Officer Kim Burgess.
+Marina Squerciati is an American actress.
+She currently appears as a regular in Chicago P.D. as Detective Kim Burgess.

 Early life

-Marina Squerciati was born in New York City and she is of Italian heritage.
+Marina Squerciati was born in New York City, and she is of Italian heritage on her mother's side.
 She is the daughter of academic and writer Marie Squerciati.
 She graduated from Northwestern University with a B.A. in theater in 2003.